Hamzah Tuppu

 A. Hamzah Tuppu (20 August 1920 – 30 June 1986), also written as Hamzah Daeng Tuppu, was a mid-ranking Indonesian Navy officer and journalist.
 He was a founder of the Indonesian Navy in Surabaya, East Java.
+He is considered as a pioneer in the creation of the Indonesian Navy.

 Early life and career

 Tuppu was born in Borongcalla, Bontosunggu on 20 August 1920.
 His father's name was Sayyid Daeng Ngempo, and his mother was I Tallasa Daeng Rannu.
 He was the seventh-generation descendant of Yusuf Al-Makassari.

 During his childhood, he was raised by Karaeng Galesong XVI, I Laringau Daeng Mangingruru and often called Cakkua.
 He also attended school in Makassar.

 After finishing school, Tuppu worked at the Land Office in Makassar in 1938.
 He became involved in the anti-colonial movement against the Dutch in 1941.
 His involvement in the anti-colonial struggle led to his arrest and imprisonment in Sengkang and later in Garut.
 While detained in Garut, he befriended Sukarni and read books by Tan Malaka, including Naar de Republiek Indonesië.
 From there, he began to admire Tan Malaka.
+He received direct tutorials from him regarding revolutionary struggle and guerrilla warfare tactics.
 In 1942, he was released from prison.